LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/Concurrent Programming/2-threads.md

 ## Java Threads

-In Java a program's entry point is the main function that starts the initial thread, the main thread (non daemon).
+In Java, a program's entry point is the main function that starts the initial thread, the main thread (non daemon).
 Java defines the functional interface `Runnable` which should be implemented by any class whose instance is intended to be executed by a thread.

 ```java
 interface Runnable {